PatBiz/Fun-with-Python/README.md

 # Fun-with-Python
-Just trying to have fun implementing feature in python (mainly language features).
+Just trying to have fun implementing features in python (mainly language features).